-- The undertaking is required to provide a description of whether the material impacts, risks and opportunities connected to the undertaking as well as those that are directly linked to its operations and services in its upstream or downstream value chain (ESRS 2 SBM-3 paragraph 48 (a)). - 68.78.
-As explained in MAIG, FAQ 2 What is meant by the undertaking being 'connected' with an impact? the undertaking may for instance be involved in a breach of labour standards through its procurement and payment policies and practices, or even by sourcing from suppliers with cases of labour rights abuse. - 69.79.
-The contribution to the impacts in the VC may concern direct business relationships.
+- 115. The undertaking is required to provide a description of the material impacts, risks and opportunities connected to it, as well as those that are directly linked to its operations and services in its upstream or downstream value chain (ESRS 2 SBM-3 paragraph 48 (a)). - 116.
+As explained in IG 1, FAQ 2 What is meant by the undertaking being 'connected' with an impact? the undertaking may for instance be involved in a breach of labour standards through its procurement and payment policies and practices, or even by sourcing from suppliers with cases of labour rights abuse.

+- 117. The contribution to the impacts in the VC may concern direct business relationships.
 However, the undertaking may find itself contributing to impacts that occur in more distant parts of the VC.
-This may for instance be the case when the undertaking or its direct suppliers are using commodities or components whose production is associated with severe systemic impacts, such as palm oil or coltan.
-Similarly, the undertaking may be contributing to impacts that are a result of the use of its products such as oil and gas derived fossil fuels, plastics contributing to microplastics pollution, cigarettes, or pesticides. - An undertaking can cause, contribute or be directly linked to an impact in the value chain.
+This may, for instance, be the case when the undertaking or its direct suppliers are using commodities or components whose production is associated with severe systemic impacts, such as palm oil or coltan.
+Similarly, the undertaking may be contributing to impacts that result from the use of its products, such as oil and gas derived from fossil fuels, plastics contributing to microplastics pollution, cigarettes, or pesticides. - 118.
+An undertaking can cause, contribute or be directly linked to an impact in the value chain.
 Distinguishing the type of involvement is important given that it could lead to a different assessment or categorisation of the negative impact.

-Environmental topical standards on materiality assessment
+Environmental topical standards on the materiality assessment

-- 71.81.
-Environmental standards use the concept of life cycle or life cycle assessment, which also covers value chain, in the context of materiality assessment.
-In particular: - (a) ESRS E2 AR 18: "In order to assess materiality, the undertaking may consider Commission Recommendation (EU) 2021/2279 on the use of the Environmental Footprint methods to measure and communicate the life cycle environmental performance of products and organisations." - (b) ESRS E3 AR 14: "The undertaking may rely on primary, secondary or modelled data collection or other relevant approaches to assess material impacts, dependencies, risks and opportunities, including Commission Recommendation 2021/2279 on the use of the Environmental Footprint methods to measure and communicate the life cycle environmental performance of products and organisations (Annex I Product Environmental Footprint; Annex III Organisation Environmental Footprint)." - (c) ESRS E5: the concept of 'life cycle' is so important that is part of the objective in paragraph 3 and AR 6 explains its use to assess IROs in own operations and the VC.
+- 119. Environmental standards use the concept of life cycle or life cycle assessment, which also covers value chain, in the context of the materiality assessment.
+In particular: - (a) ESRS E2 AR 18: 'In order to assess materiality, the undertaking may consider Commission Recommendation (EU) 2021/2279 on the use of the Environmental Footprint methods to measure and communicate the life cycle environmental performance of products and organisations'; - (b) ESRS E3 AR 14: 'The undertaking may rely on primary, secondary or modelled data collection or other relevant approaches to assess material impacts, dependencies, risks and opportunities, including Commission Recommendation 2021/2279 on the use of the Environmental Footprint methods to measure and communicate the life cycle environmental performance of products and organisations (Annex I Product Environmental Footprint; Annex III Organisation Environmental Footprint)'; - (c) ESRS E5: the concept of 'life cycle' is so important that it is part of the objective in paragraph 3 and AR 6, which explain its use in assessing IROs in own operations and the VC.